IvanSantosGonz/the-good-documentation/docs/CONTRIBUTING.md

 ### Other useful commands 🧰
-List of other commands than could be important to know in the porject context.
+List of other commands than could be important to know in the project context.

 - _`npm run migrate`: Migrate database schemas for models_
 - _`npm run openapi-spec`: Generate OpenAPI spec into a file_